redifo/pick-your-poison/README.md

 #### The Game Page
 The game page includes a header displaying the player's score and timer.
 A central container presents questions and answer options.
 Interactive controls such as "Next" and "Play Again" buttons facilitate smooth progression through the quiz.
+Answer buttons change colour to indicate the correct (green) and wrong (red) answers.

 ![Game page](documentation/game-page.png)

+When all 10 questions are answered your score time and name is displayed.

 ![Game end](documentation/game-end.PNG)